franciscovargas/HonsProOpen/README.md

 # HonsProOpen

 Open sourced research and files for dissertation for FA and ML combined methods.
+FA is aimed to be used for cyclic pattern recognition and ML for classification and maybe some unsupervised methods to gain insights.

 # Relevant open data sources:

+All relevant data sets in this file are timeseries based data sets.

 ## Accelerometer based data: